Albany Pool Communities Combined Sewer Overflow Long Term Control Plan

 About the Albany Pool Communities Combined Sewer Overflow Long Term Control Plan

 The Capital District Regional Planning Commission has taken the lead in organizing a consortium to develop a comprehensive inter-municipal Phase I Long-Term Control Plan (LTCP) for Combined Sewer Overflows (CSO: overflows from combined storm & sanitary sewers) discharging into the Hudson River Estuary.
 The participating Albany Pool communities are the Albany Water Board; the cities of Cohoes, Rensselaer, Troy and Watervliet; and the Village of Green Island.
 Each community currently has its own State Pollutant Discharge Elimination System (SPDES) permit.
 The Albany & Rensselaer County Sewer Districts are also partners in the consortium.
-Check out the program brochure.
+Check out the Albany Pool Communities CSO LTCP Brochure Scroll down for status updates and reports.

 What are Combined Sewers?